awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 - Your data is compatible within the [solution limits].
 - Your data is not corrupted.

-To reprocess the objects, populate the deletion queue with the same matches and run a new deletion job.
+To reprocess the objects, run a new deletion job.

+### Job status: COMPLETED with DeletionQueueItemsSkipped = TRUE

+An individual Deletion Job can process max 375KB of items from the Deletion Queue.
+When the `DeletionQueueItemsSkipped` attribute is set to `TRUE`, at least one match in the queue wasn't processed.
+In order to process any remaining matches, run a new deletion job.

 [user guide]: USER_GUIDE.md
 [vpc configuration]: